Digital twins and predictive maintenance: the winning combo?

 In 2002, during his speech at the University of Michigan, Dr. Michael Grieves unveiled for the first time his theory of “Digital Twins”.
 Behind this rather obscure term lies the idea of developing a digital copy of a physical system based on its own data.
 It will take more than ten years and the advent of Industry 4.0 for organizations to have the necessary technological resources to achieve this vision.

 Aerospace and aeronautics sectors, as well as homeland security were the first actors on the market to explore its potential as part of the drawing up of their production and development strategies.
 Today, the concept of digital twin is on thriving and appeals to all industry players, as it benefits from improved data storage and analysis capacities, IoT (Internet of Things) and artificial intelligence.
 Digital twins appear to be the next step towards manufacturers’ digital transformation.

-By digital twin, we understand the digital reproduction of a physical system’s information.
+By DT, we understand the digital reproduction of a physical system’s information.
 In other words, a digital twin is the exact replica - in digital format - of a process, a product or a service, designed with a modeling software or a CAD tool (computer-aided design).

-According to Michael Grieves, the existence of a digital twin relies on three factors:
+According to Michael Grieves, the existence of a DT relies on three factors: